burcia1711/generative-ai-from-gans-to-clip-with-python-and-pytorch/README.md

 7. **execution and evaluation**
    - reviewed and ran the full training
    - observed sample outputs after a few epochs
-   -

 ---

 ## 🔜 Upcoming Modules

 - **combining gans + clip**
-  Generating images from text using hybrid generative architectures.
+  generating images from text using hybrid generative architectures.

 - **clothing editing with segmentation + generation**
-  Modifying clothing items in images with segmentation and generative AI.
+  modifying clothing items in images with segmentation and generative AI.

 - **visual experimentation with multimodal models**
   playing with text-image interaction using transformer-based models like CLIP.